$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 -

 You have deployed an inference model with vLLM (for example, llama-3.2-3b-instruct) and selected Make deployed models available through an external route and Require token authentication during model deployment.
+In addition, in Add custom runtime arguments, you have added --enable-auto-tool-choice.

 -